ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 With this parameterised test, we were able to solve the issues that we were discussing above.
 However, in doing so, we changed the test fixture and converted it to use `TEST_P` macro.
 Our previous tests based on `TEST_F` macro will not work anymore as it has been replaced.
 The important question is: What shall we do so that we can still keep all our useful tests from test fixtures while still being able to add parameterised test.
 The solution is to combine test fixture with parameterised test and the next subsection explains that.

 ## 3. Parameterised test based on test fixture

-In order to create a parametersied test from a test fixture, all we need to do is to create a parameterised test class which derives from both the test fixture class and `testing::WithParamInterface<T>` class (defined in GoogleTest) to create parameteried tests.
+In order to create a parameterised test from a test fixture, all we need to do is to create a parameterised test class which derives from both the test fixture class and `testing::WithParamInterface<T>` class (defined in GoogleTest) to create parameterised tests.

 ```cpp
 // create a parameterised test class from the fixture defined above.